 One of the easiest ways to make the most of spring in your wedding planning is to take full advantage of flowers.
 If you really love flowers and are brave enough to embrace spring, why not consider an amazing flower wall to impress your guests?
 It will provide the perfect spot for formal photos and you can be sure your guests will use it as a unique selfie backdrop.
 Hey, you could even have a photo booth close by!

 Consider giving your florist free reign and allowing them to create your bouquets and centerpieces using the best quality blooms that are in season and available.
 Not only will you save money by using in-season flowers, you will also take some decision making pressure off of yourself.
 Leaving it up to the professionals could also open you up to using flowers you would never have expected, or even knew existed.
 But, don’t be afraid to give them detailed guidelines to ensure you aren’t disappointed with the end results.
+We have compiled a full guide on spring wedding flowers to help you make the right choice!

 The budget-conscious bride is in luck – use Gyp (Gypsophilia) anywhere and everywhere to add a truly bridal look to your hair, bouquet, boutonnière or centerpieces.
 The possibilities are endless and these fresh white flowers add a touch of subtle elegance.